Do you sell laptops or hardware?

 Can I send you my laptop or hardware for repair or upgrades?

-No, we do not upgrade or repair laptops/hardware.
+No, we do not provide laptop or hardware repair or upgrade services.

 I am sure that the information in your catalog for a particular device is not exact.
 Why is that so?